O/D Analysis - Road vs. ferry in Sweden

 Question

-For trips departing from the city of Lysekil, Sweden, and heading east or further south in the country, what is the preferred route?
-Is it the ferry between Finnsbo and Skår, or the road north of the Färlev Fjord?
+For trips from Lysekil, Sweden, heading east or south, what is the preferred route?
+Is it the ferry between Finnsbo and Skår or the road north of the Färlev Fjord?

 How-to explanation

-In the region definition of the analysis, Lysekil was designated as the primary origin area.
+In the analysis's region definition, Lysekil was the primary origin area.

-The destination needed to be strategically positioned to capture trips that would justify using the ferry in the first place.
-For travelers heading toward northern Sweden, taking the ferry would offer no advantages.
+The destination was strategically positioned to capture trips that would justify using the ferry, as it offers no advantage to travelers heading toward northern Sweden.

-Two via regions were defined accordingly: one at the ferry access point and the other along the northbound road, near the junction leading to the main highway.
+Two via regions were defined accordingly: one at the ferry access point and another along the northbound road, near the junction leading to the main highway.

 Reading the results

-Using the Map Flows visualization, the initial analysis is already highly representative.
-On average, approximately 70% of trips still opt to use the ferry, despite the potential waiting times (Figure 1).
+The Map Flows visualization is highly representative.
+On average, approximately 70% of trips use the ferry, despite potential waiting times (Figure 1).

-It is important to note that seasonal differences may have a significant impact.
+It is important to note that seasonal differences can have a significant impact.
 When comparing the results from March 2019 to July 2019, ferry usage decreases by 10% (Figure 2).

-Using the Flows Explorer visualization mode, we can delve deeper into the analysis by examining the trip distribution throughout the day (Figure 3).
-The horizontal axis represents the 24-hour time distribution, while the vertical axis shows the volume of trips for each hour.
-This view provides quick insights into the busiest hours of operation and potential actions that could be taken to promote alternative usage or access strategies.
+Using the Flows Explorer visualization, we can delve deeper into the analysis by examining the trip distribution throughout the day (Figure 3).
+The horizontal axis represents the 24-hour time distribution, and the vertical axis shows the trip volume for each hour.
+This view provides quick insights into the busiest hours and potential actions to promote alternative usage or access strategies.

 Conclusion

-Starting from the assumption that ferries generally add more hassle and waiting time, it would be fair to believe that drivers might prefer to take a longer road trip to avoid them.
-However, a quick O/D analysis revealed that the vast majority (almost two-thirds) of all trips heading east or south in Sweden choose to travel by ferry.
+One might assume that drivers prefer to take a longer road trip to avoid the hassle and waiting time of a ferry.
+However, a quick O/D Analysis reveals that the vast majority (almost two-thirds) of all trips heading east or south in Sweden choose the ferry.

-The TomTom O/D Analysis offers a rich, comprehensive solution that is highly attractive in terms of cost-to-value ratio.
-In just minutes, the GPS-based trip analytics provide an in-depth analysis, covering large areas and flexible time periods.
-This approach is far more efficient and yields better results compared to manual questionnaires or hardware-based data collection methods (e.g., sensor cameras with limited area coverage).
+The TomTom O/D Analysis offers a rich, comprehensive solution with an attractive cost-to-value ratio.
+In just minutes, the GPS-based trip analytics provide an in-depth analysis covering large areas and flexible time periods.
+This approach is far more efficient and yields better results than manual questionnaires or hardware-based data collection methods (e.g., sensor cameras with limited area coverage).